-Ensure that SPDs are listed and meet the requirements of UL 497B or UL 497C, as applicable.
+Ensure that SPDs meet the requirements of UL 497B or UL 497C, as applicable, and are listed by a NRTL.

 620-2.7.4 Mechanical Specifications: Ensure equipment is permanently marked with manufacturer name or trademark, part number, and date of manufacture or serial number.